wonderwagon/Akhenaten/doc/BUILDING.md

 - `SDL2_mixer`
 - `libpng` (optional, a bundled copy will be used if not found)

-After cloning the repo (URL: `https://github.com/bvschaik/julius.git`), run the following commands:
+After cloning the repo (URL: `https://github.com/bvschaik/ozymandias.git`), run the following commands:

 	$ mkdir build && cd build
 	$ cmake ..
 	$ make

-This results in a `julius` executable.
+This results in a `ozymandias` executable.

 To use the bundled copies of optional libraries even if a system version is available, add `-DSYSTEM_LIBS=OFF` to `cmake` invocation.